jfrog/artifactory-docker-examples/kubernetes/helm/README.md

 This will completely delete your Artifactory Pro deployment.
 **IMPORTANT:** This will also delete your data volumes.
 You will loose all data!

+### Deploying Artifactory OSS
+You can deploy Artifactory OSS by using the same instructions as provided for the Pro, but using the `artifactory-oss` chart source directory.
+**NOTE:** The Artifactory OSS does not use Nginx, so your Artifactory's Kubernetes service exposes Tomcat's port 8081 as port 80.

 See more details on [using helm](https://github.com/kubernetes/helm/blob/master/docs/using_helm.md).